hatchteam/protractor-trx-reporter/README.md

 > Reporter for the VisualStudio TRX format.

+## Disclaimer
+The trx reporter is provided by [Zuehlke Engineering AG] "as is" and the author disclaims all warranties with regard to this software.

 ## Installation

 The easiest way is to keep `protractor-trx-reporter` as a devDependency in your `package.json`.